GLOBAL MARKETS-Greece contagion sweeps euro zone bond markets, hits shares

 Greece has already been bailed out twice and many banks have cut their exposure to the country while euro zone authorities have put in place mechanisms to limit contagion.
 However, the prospect of default and the possibility of Athens leaving the euro weighed heavily on sentiment on Monday.

-Banks in Spain, Italy and Portugal were among the big losers, with Italy’s Banco Monte dei Paschi down 4.5 percent and Spain’s Banco Popular down 4.1 percent and Portuguese Millennium bcp down 5 percent.
+Banks in Spain, Italy and Portugal were among the big losers, with Italy’s Banco Monte dei Paschi down 4.1 percent and Spain’s Banco Popular and Portuguese Millennium bcp both down 3.8 percent.

-Athens stocks dropped 5.2 percent while the exporter-heavy German DAX index lost 1.7 percent.
+Athens stocks fell 4.4 percent while the exporter-heavy German DAX index lost 1.5 percent.

 “Sentiment remains negative with rallies likely to be sold until there is some positive news (on Greece),” said Peregrine & Black senior sales trader Markus Huber.